jancerman/Home/Delivery API guidelines.md

 ## API Error codes

 In this section, we summed up the possible error codes that you can receive when working with the Delivery API.

-Retry policy: Only errors with codes 0 and 2 is sensible to retry. -> explain further?

 ### Error format specification